 It’s best to freeze stew in airtight containers.
 I like using mason jars.

-Your stew can be kept frozen for about 6 months.
+Your leftovers can be kept frozen for about 6 months.

 Serving suggestions

-I’m a big advocate of mopping up brothy liquid with Cheddar Almond Flour Drop Biscuits.
+- Rolls or biscuits – I’m a big advocate of mopping up brothy liquid with savory Pull-Apart Dinner Rolls or Cheddar Almond Flour Drop Biscuits

-Serve up your bowl of deliciousness with a buttery side of Colcannon (or serve it on TOP of the buttery Colcannon – yasss!) and a hearty Kale BLT salad.
+- Side of Colcannon – serve up your bowl of deliciousness with a buttery side of low-carb Colcannon (or serve it on top of the buttery Colcannon)

-Oh - and wine!
-I’m thinking of a nice juicy Syrah, Zinfandel or Cabernet.
+- Wine – pair with a nice juicy Syrah, Zinfandel or Cabernet

-Finish it all off with a low carb dessert of lovely green Matcha White Chocolate Cookies and your meal is complete.
+- Dessert – finish it all off with a low carb dessert of lovely green Matcha White Chocolate Cookies and your meal is complete.
+These cookies are fun healthy green food for St. Paddy's Day!

-Top your steaming bowl with some parsley and enjoy!
+- Garnish with parsley – top your steaming bowl with finely chopped parsley and enjoy!

 📖 Recipe